maxjcohen/ozechallenge_benchmark/README.md

 - heat_t_conf_idh: Comfort temperature of heating at hour idh of the simulation,
 - heat_t_red_idh: Reduced temperature of heating at hour idh of the simulation,
-- heat_mask_idh: Mask describing if heating is activated at hour idh of the simulation In the case of heating, comfort temperature is the temperature below which heating is activated and reduced temperature is the temperature above which heating is not activated.
+- heat_mask_idh: Mask describing if heating is activated at hour idh of the simulation

-In the case of cooling, comfort temperature is the temperature above which cooling is activated and reduced temperature is the temperature below which cooling is not activated.

 - ventilation_t_idh: Temperature of ventilation at hour idh of the simulation,
 - ventilation_vol_idh: Volume of ventilated air at hour idh of the simulation,
 - ventilation_mask_idh: Mask describing if ventilation is activated at hour idh of the simulation,
 - occupancy_idh: Occupancy profile at hour idh of simulation,
-- TAMB_idh: Outside temperatures at hour idh of simulation, More information on the following weather input data (obtained hourly) can be found at [ammonit.com](https://www.ammonit.com/en/wind-solar-wissen/solarmessung)
+- TAMB_idh: Outside temperatures at hour idh of simulation,

+More information on the following weather input data (obtained hourly) can be found at [ammonit.com](https://www.ammonit.com/en/wind-solar-wissen/solarmessung).

 - DNI_idh: Direct Normal Irradiance at hour idh,
 - RHUM_idh: Humidity at hour idh,